 Northcote expects students to use personal devices to help with learning.
 There is wifi available throughout the school.
-In 2020 all Year 9 - 12 students are asked to bring a laptop or chromebook to use for learning.
+All students are asked to bring a laptop or chromebook to use for learning.

 We do not specify Apple or Android, as being 'platform agnostic' enables families and students to choose the device that best meets the needs of the individual student.

 For a portable device to be useful at school it needs to be able to use our wireless internet and run Google applications.
 Our schoolwide integration of Google Apps allows our students to access their work and email on any device that supports Google Chrome.

 Recommendations for Electronic Learning Devices

 The most important factors to consider when purchasing a device are: battery life.
 A device should last the school day without charging, be wireless, compact and durable.
 It is also worth noting that you get what you pay for.

 Chromebooks rely on an internet connection to work.
 The software (apps) available all run through an internet connection.
 It is not possible to install additional software on a chromebook.
 Expect to pay between $500-$650.